vinceimbat/vinceimbat/content/Nature writing.md

 The kind of nature writing that I want to explore is one that is devoid of this desire to moralize and set ethical principles.
 This means I want to distance myself from the environmental movement, at least until I discover a personal reason for doing so.

-I want to write what David Gessner "human writing that just happens to take place in nature" like [[thoughts/walden by thoreau]].
+I want to write what David Gessner "human writing that just happens to take place in nature" like [[walden thoreau|Walden by Thoreau]].

 Nature writing reminds us